ntmoore/ntmoore.github.io/broken_things/tea.md

 # "Plantation" Mint Tea

-George Floyd was murdered in May 25, 2020.
+George Floyd was murdered on May 25, 2020.

 About a month later, Bigelow Tea changed the name of "Plantation Mint" tea to "Perfectly Mint".